zoogeny/zoogeny/outline.md

 ---

 TODO:
+- rewrite: On daily rituals (new ritual routine)
 - draft: On Domination
-- outline: On The One
+- draft: On The One
 - outline: Appendix 1
 - outline: Appendix 2
-- rewrite: On daily rituals (new ritual routine)
 - finalize: chapter order
 - edit: edit edit edit (all chapters numerous times)
 - outline: preface